TypeStrong/ts-loader/README.md

 ## Getting Started

 Tutorials and examples can be [found here](https://github.com/TypeStrong/ts-loader/wiki/Tutorials-&-Examples).
+Also take a look at our [examples](examples/).

 ### Compatibility